 Low-Income Home Energy Assistance (LIHEAP)

-Gov. Ivey awards grants to equip police officers in south Alabama
+Gov. Ivey awards 11 grants to assist domestic violence victims in north Alabama

 Kenneth W. Boswell, Director